-After taking a look at March, we’re moving on to examine whether April is a good month to visit Hawaii.
-Before we review the details, I want to reiterate that just about any time is a great time to visit Hawaii.
+Today, we examine whether April is a good month to visit Hawaii.
+Before we review the details, I want to reiterate that just about any time is a great time to plan a Hawaii vacation.
 I wouldn’t hesitate to hop on a plane to Hawaii any month of the year and April is no exception.
 We have visited Hawaii multiple times in April and always had an enjoyable time.

 What’s the weather like in Hawaii during April?